Sword-3300/sell-tracker/README.md

 ## How to Use
 Input sales data in the format:
-NAME:PRICE_PER_UNIT:QUANTITY:CATEGORY
+`NAME:PRICE_PER_UNIT:QUANTITY:CATEGORY`
-Example: Apples:1.5:20:Fruits
+Example: `Apples:5:20:Fruits`
-The script will analyze the provided data and generate summary tables.
+- The script will analyze the provided data and generate summary tables.
-A JSON file containing all the analyzed sales information will be created for future reference.
+- A JSON file containing all the analyzed sales information will be created for future reference.

 ## Features
 - Sales Data Analysis: